robotsorcerer/robotsorcerer.github.io/soro.md

 - [ ] Phantom-based and healthy human volunteer trials

+These exploratory experiments are relevant to public health and have transformational clinical potential because they may provide:

+- proof-of-concept evidence that soft robots are compatible with standalone MRI imaging modalities;

+- evidence of precise and automatic motion management with non-magnetic and radiation-transparent soft robots in emerging hybrid MRI-accelerator RT;

+- an emergence of a better brain and head and neck (H&N) cancer management technology that can be adapted to confined spaces under MRI coils.

 #### **Applications**

-This tyechnology shall be applicable for the following use-cases:
+This technology shall be applicable for the following use-cases:

 - [x]  Standalone MRIs